 - Alternatively, install a free VPN app that you can use in case you get out of money, and you don’t want to continue with your subscription.

 - Install the VPN or VPN apps on all your devices.
-Even if you don’t need VPN on all devices at a specific time, it is useful to set them all (or almost) once you subscribed to the service.
+Even if you don’t need a VPN on all devices at a specific time, it is useful to set them all (or almost) once you subscribed to the service.
 You save yourself time.

 - Choose the VPN protocol based on the online activity you’re performing.
 For example, if you need high-speed connections for your daily VPN routine, use PPTP.
 If you need to bypass specific filtering systems, use robust protocols like SSTP or Stealth VPN.

-- If you’re deeply preoccupied about your online security, make sure to make the most of what your VPN provider has to offer.
+- If you’re deeply preoccupied with your online security, make sure to make the most of what your VPN provider has to offer.
 Look for advanced VPN features and make sure to use them.
 Such features might be the Kill Switch (Internet Kill Switch or Application KillSwitch), of different options that keep you away from IP leaking or DNS leaks.

-- Turn on the “run at startup” and “VPN on demand” options (if available).
+- Turn on the “run at startup” and “VPN on-demand” options (if available).
 Again, you save time by not searching for the app.
 Click and connect should be your goal.

 - Set the VPN apps on your mobile devices to automatically connect to the VPN when switching to unsecured Wi-Fi networks.
 Don’t need to check whether the public WiFi hotspot you are are trying to connect is secured or not.
 The VPN app will check it for you and turn the VPN protection on if necessary.